ollewelin/Nerual_Netwok_CPP/README.md

     Epoch ----96
     input node --- [0] = 0.772168

- Note that correct_ratio = 99.94 is overfitting on only training dataset.
- Next version will stop before overfitting use verify dataset to stop training.

  ## Examples of diffrent input / output skip connections of a mid block.